 A favourite of Wyatt’s coach, Graham Tattersall, it was always 8 x 3 minutes to the Kiwi runners that used to do this work-out, “however, the Jono version (from Vancouver) had us running in Stanley Park and meeting at a small lake and running laps that used to take about five minutes to get round.
 It was a good tough workout with three minutes solid speed followed by a two-minute float recovery where the key was relaxed, but fast running to get as much recovery as possible in the two minutes, but still maintaining a good speed, hence the word ‘float,’” shared Wyatt.

 Wyatt, who confesses that he never actually did the Mona Fartlek session, said that the former workout is perhaps better known and is widely used in Australia.

-Famed Oregon coach and founder of Nike, Bill Bowerman had his athletes run a 10 mile strong effort after having done, what he coined a, “Lydiard Fartlek” session, which included six times one minute plus various other cut down efforts.
+Famed Oregon coach and founder of Nike, Bill Bowerman had his athletes run a 10-mile strong effort after having done, what he coined as a “Lydiard Fartlek” session, which included six times one minute plus various other cut-down efforts.
 His session could include 70 second and shorter efforts with a float type recovery.